Blue Lagoon

 Things to know before you go

-• The Blue Lagoon can get very busy, so be prepared to wait in line to get in; book an organized tour if you want to skip the line.
+• The lagoon can get very busy, so be prepared to wait in line to get in; book an organized tour if you want to skip the line.

 • Bring a swimsuit, towel, and flip-flops or rent them on arrival; lockers are provided to store your belongings.

-• The Blue Lagoon is fully wheelchair accessible, with shallow areas and steps available for children and non-swimmers.
+• The water is fully wheelchair accessible, with shallow areas and steps available for entering the Blue Lagoon for children and non-swimmers.

 • Free Wi-Fi is available throughout the site.